Checkpoint (TV program)

-Checkpoint is a Dutch children's TV show broadcast by the Evangelische Omroep on Zapp.
+Checkpoint was a Dutch children's TV show broadcast by the Evangelische Omroep on Zapp.
 It can be described as a jumble between Brainiac, Jackass and Fear Factor for youth.
 The show is presented by Klaas van Kruistum.

 In this show tests are carried out which can be sent in by the viewers.
 However, most tests are not based upon scientific methods.
 It is rather a show in which stunts are performed.

 The ninth season of Checkpoint aired in September 2014.

 Structure and development

 Since 2009, when the show aired for the first time, its structure has chanced a couple of times.

 During the first two seasons of Checkpoint, every episode consisted of three tests.
 The second one always was Boys vs Girls.
 In these tests the differences between boys and girls are scrutinized and it focussed on whether men or women are better in performing a certain task or function.
 The other two tests changed every episode and these focused on products being pinpointed.

 Since the third season, which was broadcast in Spring 2010, the structure changed, the number of items went up from three to about four.
 Also: recurring items were introduced, of which one featured a contest.
 Apart from the contest now being moved to the closing credits and just a couple of exceptions this structure has still been maintained.